lightly-io/workshop-sustainable-productivity/README.md

 # Workshop: Focused & Fearless
 This workshop introduces mindfulness meditation as a practice to increase focus and decrease stress in a tech company.

-The point of open sourcing it is simple.
-I want more people to learn these methods.
-Fork this repo, update the script for your own teaching style, and get going.
-You needn't ask for anyones permission to start teaching.

 After you've completed the workshop, I recommend moving on to the 8-week course.
 You can find it here on GitHub: https://github.com/mattisern/team-awareness-training